hiteshpatil2005/Data-Structures-Algorithm/README.md

   <img src="https://github.com/hiteshpatil2005/Data-Structures-Algorithm/blob/main/img/New%20Project%20(11)(130).jpg" alt="DSA Repository">
 </p>

-Welcome to the DSA Repository!
-This repository contains various data structures and algorithms implemented in different programming languages.
+Welcome to the DSA Repository📈!
+This repository contains various Data Structures and Algorithms implementations in different programming languages.
 Whether you are a beginner looking to understand the basics or an advanced learner aiming to refine your skills, this repository has something for everyone.<br>
 ### Languages 💡
   <table>
     <tr>